Bianca Jackson: Subsequent returns

 Palmer enjoyed filming with the soap, but found the experience exhausting.
 The costume department purchased a new wardrobe for Bianca, which Palmer liked and thought reflected more modern clothing.
 She also liked reuniting with the cast and crew and revealed that she had maintained contact with Cassidy and McGarty, in particular, since leaving in 2014.
 The actress also commented on returning to the show's set, describing it as a "second home".

 The character's return sparks a long-term storyline for the show which would last "12 to 18 months".
 Oates wanted to reintroduce Bianca as part of a bigger story and wanted to create a story that "propels after she's gone".
 Sen added that the show's "diligence to the audience and the drama meant that we had to make sure it kicked off a story".
 He also confirmed that Bianca's surrounding characters would be featured in the new story as he believed that is how the "soap works best".
 The story was revealed during the final episode of Bianca's return stint with actor Tom Wells introduced as Leo King, the son of Tony.
 It emerges that Bianca spent time in prison during her absence after attacking Leo and after seeing him in Walford, Bianca threatens Leo to stay away from her family.
 Sen confirmed the new plot, describing it as "a gripping new story".

 On 21 February 2020, it was reported that Palmer had reprised the role again for a second guest stint.
 A show spokesperson confirmed that producers had invited Palmer to return again for Whitney's story involving Leo after she kills him in self defence.
 They also hinted that Bianca may not be "helpful" for Whitney.
-Palmer began filming the guest return in early 2020, but was unable to complete filming due to EastEnders pausing production following the COVID-19 pandemic.
-The actress confirmed during an October 2020 appearance on Loose Women that plans for Bianca to appear were then scrapped.
+Palmer was due to film her guest return in early 2020, but her appearance was cancelled due to the production impact of the COVID-19 pandemic.

+In February 2024, it was announced Palmer would be reprising the role once again and that Bianca would be returning for a "short stint"; after appearing in two episodes airing on 4 and 5 March, Bianca appeared for a further five weeks from 29 April until 12 June and again from 23 September, of the same year.
+During this stint, Bianca appeared more regularly and also made an appearance in the live episode for the shows 40th anniversary which involved the culmination of her storyline with Reiss Colwell (Jonny Freeman) after he kidnapped her for four months.

+In June 2025, Palmer did not rule out another return for the character.